troyhacks/MoonLight/docs/moonbase/inputoutput.md

 * Modded: if any change to the default preset is made.
 * Max Power: adjust the brightness to approach this max power, depending on the number of LEDs used.
+* Jumper1: If the board contains a jumper, it can define pin behaviour.
+Eg. select between Infrared and Ethernet.
 * Pins: This module is the central place to assign functionality to gpio pins.
 Other modules and nodes use the pin assignments made here.

 * Per pin: